 STATEMENT OF INTENT

-Newquay Junior Academy and Newquay Tretherras have united formally and legally as a Multi-Academy Trust (Newquay Education Trust: NET) in order to create an outstanding and inspirational all through 7 – 19 Academy, serving the Newquay community.
+Newquay Junior Academy and Newquay Tretherras united formally and legally as a Multi-Academy Trust (Newquay Education Trust: NET) in September 2014.
+The Trust was joined by Brannel School on the 1st November 2017.

 VISION AND CONTEXT